vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/api/page.md

 ## sticky

-- Type: `boolean`
+- Type: `boolean | number`
 - Default: `false`

 Sets whether the current article is pinned in the list.
+When fill in with number, the ones which is greater will come first.

 ### article